ArturCSegat/whats-cli/docs/configuration/init.md

 ### Renders

-###### Controls how messages are formatted and colored in the terminal.
+Controls how messages are formatted and colored in the terminal.

+#### `renders["message"]`
-Your renderer function will receive a message object with the following properties:
+Your message renderer function will receive a message object with the following properties:

 ```
 {